Who decides what the standards actually need?

 Cover Image Credit: InfraBIM Open

-Not a bad framing.
-It reflects what the standards effort is trying to do.
+buildingSMART International (bSI), national organizations, and industry players have built up a substantial body of standards and tools for open BIM in infrastructure: IFC, IDS, BCF, IDM, MVD, and more.
 But it doesn't say much about what implementing those standards in software actually looks like.
 The schema dependencies, edge cases, and backward compatibility questions a developer faces when adding IFC export to a product are different from the ones a user faces when running a model check.
-The diagram mostly covers one side of that.